newlinedeveloper/meetup/Azure-AKS-Automation.md

 VOTE2VALUE = 'TryFailWin'
 SHOWHOST = 'false'
 ```
+- Build the Docker image with v2.
 ```
 docker-compose up --build -d
 ```

+- you need to change the docker image name towards to match your ACR repo name.Or else while you push the image will end up with error.

 ```
 docker tag mcr.microsoft.com/azuredocs/azure-vote-front:v1 cnlacr.azurecr.io/azure-vote-front:v2
 ```

+- Push your prepared custom image to your newly created ACR.

 ```
 docker push cnlacr.azurecr.io/azure-vote-front:v2
 ```

+- Scale your pods to 3 replicas

 ```
 kubectl scale --replicas=3 deployment/azure-vote-front
 ```
+- Set and prepare your deployment to new version 2
 ```
 kubectl set image deployment azure-vote-front azure-vote-front=cnlacr.azurecr.io/azure-vote-front:v2
 ```